alecdotninja/animator/README.md

 ### Destroying

+There's nothing special here.
+A simple call to `destroy` and friends will suffice.

-Animator works by registering an around_destroy callback, and therefore can only preserve data when the destroy callbacks are run.
-This means that calls to `ActiveRecord::Base#delete`, `ActiveRecord::Relation#delete_all`, and friends **cannot** be reversed.
+> **Note:** Animator works by registering an around_destroy callback, and therefore can only preserve data when the destroy callbacks are run.
+This means that calls to `delete` and friends **cannot** be reversed.

 ### Querying destroyed objects